Skip to main content

 First, I need to download and install desktop Docker.
 It has multiple OSs to choose from, including Windows OS, Mac OS, and Linux OS.
 Since I used Windows 11, I downloaded the Windows OS, and I need to follow the step-by-step instructions to install Docker on the desktop.

-Before containerising the images, I need to open the Docker Desktop.
+Before containerising the images, I need to open Docker Desktop.

-2) Set up and configure the PostgreSQL and PgAdmin
+2) Set up and configure PostgreSQL and PgAdmin

 Then, the Docker Compose YAML file helps to define and manage multiple Docker containers in one place, and in my case, it contains two services: one is PostgreSQL, and the other is PgAdmin, as shown below: